 Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
 My apologies for any strange sentences and funny mistakes that may have been generated during the process.
 If you are reading French, click on the French flag below to access the original and correct text:

 I like this expression Anglo-Saxon.
-Overseas: literally "beyond the seas, overseas".
-Understand: "elsewhere, abroad".
+Overseas: literally "across the seas, overseas".
+Understand: "elsewhere, overseas".

 A promise from other continents and distant horizons.
 The more I get into life, the more I dream ofoverseas.
 Always, this irresistible desire elsewhere ...

 I'll come back and talk about Asia, very quickly.
 From my last escapade in July, I still have to tell you about my island stay in Derawan, off Borneo, in the Celebes Sea.
 And then to mount my underwater videos shot in Sipadan ...

 But since my return, at the end of July, another overseas trots in my head.